GautamDeepak/GEARS/Intro_RS_Prac01.md

 ![Figure 4.
 View elevation datasource and import](Prac1/viewinfo.png)

-<mark>Question: How many bands does this data have and whats the spatial resolution?<mark>
+Question: How many bands does this data have and whats the spatial resolution?

 5. Rename the default variable name "image" to anything you like.
 Here we will rename it to "theSRTM".